forrest79/phpgsql/docs/db.md

 ## Prepared statements

 There is also support for prepared statements.
-You can prepare query on database with defined placeholders and repeatedly run this query with different arguments.
+You can prepare a query on database with defined placeholders and repeatedly run this query with different arguments.

-> Using prepared statement for a repeated query has better performance than sending one query repeatedly with different arguments.
+> Using a prepared statement for a repeated query has better performance than sending one query repeatedly with different arguments.
 But this difference is not really big.
 You can live without using prepared statements at all.

 In a query, you can also use `?` for parameters (or `$1`, `$2`, ... - but not combine it), but in prepared statements you can use as a parameter only scalars, nothing else.

-> That's because prepared query must run with the same parameters types.
+> That's because the prepared query must run with the same parameters types.

 Query can be prepared with  the `prepareStatement()` method on connection.
 You will get the `PreparedStatement` object.
-This object has two methods `execute()`/`executeArgs()` that will run query with passed arguments and get back classic `Result` object.
+This object has two methods `execute()`/`executeArgs()` that will run the query with passed arguments and get back classic `Result` object.

 ```php
 $prepareStatement = $connection->prepareStatement('SELECT nick FROM users WHERE id = ?');